Cat Throwing Up Worms

 • Follow your veterinarian's instructions carefully.

-Any time your cat is vomiting, you should look for the cause.
-If you notice spaghetti like strands in the vomit, be sure and call your vet immediately.
-If you also have children, it is a good idea to have their pediatrician check them for signs of round worms as well.
+If you notice spaghetti-like strands in your cat's vomit, be sure to call your vet immediately.
+If you also have children, it is a good idea to have their pediatrician check them for signs of roundworms as well.
 Although it is rare for these worms to be transmitted to children, it can happen.
-Roundworms in humans can have serious side effects.
+Roundworms can produce serious side effects in humans.